NLP-Final-Project-2020/mobile-gpt/README.md

 Install requirements with the command `python -m pip install -r requirements.txt`

+Also, create a folder called `models` then unzip the `jokes.zip` file in google drive at that location

 3. Set flask environment variables

 Set flask app by `export FLASK_APP=run.py`